Use the various inventory reports within Uphance to see how your business is doing.

-Remaining to Ship – The Remaining to Ship report does not have the same fields as all of the other reports.
+Remaining to Ship - The Remaining to Ship report does not have the same fields as all of the other reports.
 This report shows you what is remaining to ship to your customers.
-Please note this one report has an additional “filter” option on the top right so that you can filter by customer.
-It is not available on a detailed view.
+Please note this one report has an additional "filter" option on the top right so that you can filter by customer.
+It is not available in a detailed view.
 The summary view already has all of the information you will need including quantities of what was ordered, what is remaining to ship, what has shipped, customer name, order date, order numbers, product sizes, colors and product identifiers.

 The Current Inventory Levels report shows current inventory levels including quantities added to pick tickets but not yet shipped.

-The Required Inventory by SKU report shows what additional inventory is needed to cover confirmed customer orders.
-When you are ready to enter your production phase, it’s this data that is used by Uphance to suggest quantities for your production orders.
+The Required Inventory report shows what additional inventory is needed to cover confirmed customer orders.
+When you are ready to enter your production phase, it's this data that is used by Uphance to suggest quantities for your production orders.

 The Available report shows you excess stock and work in progress (pending receipt of production) that you can sell to customers.